glycerine/gosimnet/README.md

     in powerOff.

 const (
     HEALTHY Faultstate = 0

-    // cruder than FAULTY. no comms with anyone else ISOLATED Faultstate = 1
+    // more coarse than FAULTY. no communications
+    // with anyone else will happen.
+    ISOLATED Faultstate = 1

     // If a (deaf/drop) fault is applied
     // to a HEALTHY circuit,
     // then the circuit is marked FAULTY.
     // If a repair removes the last fault,
     // we change it back to HEALTHY.
     FAULTY Faultstate = 2 // some conn may drop sends, be deaf to reads

     // If a (deaf/drop) fault is
     // applied to an ISOLATED circuit,
     // then the circuit is marked
     // FAULTY_ISOLATED.
 If a reapir removes
     // the last fault, we change it
     // back to ISOLATED.
     FAULTY_ISOLATED Faultstate = 3
 )